Featuring Filippo Berio Sun Dried Tomato Pesto

 Stuffed roasts are a great main course during the winter and holiday season.
 We happen to love pork loin and combining it with some special ingredients creates both a stunning visual dish and one that tastes absolutely amazing.
-And this holiday, we have teamed up with Filippo Berio and their wonderful products to make this Spinach and Sun Dried Tomato Pesto Stuffed Pork Tenderloin.
+And this holiday, we are loving this Spinach and Sun Dried Tomato Pesto Stuffed Pork Tenderloin.

 What is in this Spinach and Sun Dried Tomato Pesto Stuffed Pork Tenderloin?